drwalton/MetamericInpainting/README.md

 Once everything is set up, the warp can again be controlled by moving the `WarpTransform` `GameObject`.

+## Prefabs

+We include a number of `InpaintingCameras` prefabs which can be used to perform the tasks in the example scenes above.

+These all include an `AnalysisCamera` that applies warping, constructs the steerable pyramid and inpaints, and a `SynthesisCamera` that generates the final output based on the inpainted colours and stats maps.

+The `Motion`, `Stereo` and `Transform` prefabs also include a `SceneCamera` responsible for rendering the initial input colour and depth images of the 3D scene.
+When setting this up in a new 3D scene, note that setting correct clipping planes is important to get the best results - try to move the near plane as far away as possible whilst avoiding clipping, and keep the far plane as close as possible.
+This will improve depth precision and give better results from the warping and inpainting.

+The `Stereo`, `Transform` and `360 Video` prefabs include a `WarpTransform` object that sets the transformation used when warping.
+In the case of `Stereo` this is the offset between the two eye views.
+For `Transform` it is the warping transform applied to the input image.
+Finally, for `360 Video` it is the viewpoint the 360 video is rendered from.

+The `SynthesisCamera` produces the final output image, so generally its `Depth` value should be set to be higher than the other cameras in the scene.

+### Viewer

+The `AnalysisCamera` includes a `Viewer` script that lets you see intermediate steps of the approach.
+To use it, set the `Depth` value for the `AnalysisCamera` to be higher than the other cameras in the scene.
+You can then use the sliders to control which step of the approach is displayed, change the display mode etc.

+The `Show Step` slider selects which stage of the approach to display (these correspond to the steps in `CameraCommandBuffers`)

+When showing the steerable pyramid bands we recommend changing the display mode to 1 or 2.
+The `Show Texture` slider can be used to select which orientation is displayed.

 ### Attribution

 The 3D Garden scene used in the examples included here was created by [Shahriar Shahrabi @ Sketchfab](https://sketchfab.com/shahriyarshahrabi).